Pride bridges the ages as parade, festival shine brightly in Cleveland

 Written by Jeff Woodard June 25, 2012

-The Rev. J. Bennett Guess, executive minister of Local Church Ministries, marches in the Cleveland Pride parade with his spouse, Jim Therrien, and Susan Sanders, of Wider Church Ministries.
+The Rev. J. Bennett Guess, executive minister of Local Church Ministries, marches in a past Cleveland Pride parade with his spouse, Jim Therrien, and Susan Sanders, of Wider Church Ministries.
 Photo: Darryl M. Haase

 Smiles on the faces of same-gender couples representing a variety of generations walked hand in hand, beaming as brightly as the summer sun above, during a boldly colorful display of diversity June 23 at the 24th annual LGBT Pride Parade and Festival in Cleveland, Ohio.